Duds/capopt_platform/docs/design/product-backlog.md

 > - Solution Architecture: @docs/design/solution-architecture-design.md
 > - Implementation Status: @docs/implementation-status.md
 > - Reference Architecture: @docs/design/reference-architecture.md
+> - Data Architecture Strategy: @docs/design/capopt-platform-data-architecture-strategy.md

 ## Backlog Overview
 This backlog reflects the current state of the CapOpt Platform with the completed application framework and Business Model Canvas implementation.
 The platform is now positioned as "CapOps" - a comprehensive operational capability optimisation system with Critical Control Theory (CCT) at its core.

+**New Architecture**: The platform now implements a **Graph-Relational Hybrid** architecture that combines the integrity of relational databases with the flexibility of graph structures for complex interrelationships.

 ## Sprint 1: Application Framework ✅ **COMPLETED**